Savitri and Satyavan: Films and television

 There have been about thirty-four film versions of the Savitri/Satyavan story produced in India.

 One of the earliest is the Indian silent film, Satyavan Savitri (1914) directed by Dadasaheb Phalke.
+It did get controversy for its lackluster performance from the actress playing Savitri, and for portraying Yama riding a female buffalo despite a male buffalo being his proper mount; despite this, this film would be notable as his third film and third hit, sufficiently so that it became considered foundational to the Indian film industry.

 Other silent-era films include the failed Savitri (1912) by V. P. Divekar, A. P. Karandikar and Shree Nath Patankar, Sukanya Savitri (1922) by Kanjibhai Rathod, Sati Savitri (1927) by Baburao Painter, Sati Savitri (1931) by Bidkar.
 The 1923 version, Savitri also called Satyavan Savitri, was an Italian co-production directed by Giorgio Mannini and J. J. Madan, produced by Madan Theatres Ltd. and Cines.
 Sati Savitri (1932), a sound film, was released in Hindi/Gujarati by Chandulal Shah and was the second talkie Gujarati film.

-Savitri (1933) was the first film produced by the East India Film Company.
+Sati Savitri (1933) was the first film produced by the East India Film Company.
 Directed by C. Pullaiah, it received an Honorary Certificate at the Venice Film Festival.
+This movie is notable for its lavish budget of ₹75,000, for being a commercial hit, and for beating out another Telugu language movie made by H.M.
+Reddy on the same story, Sati Savitri, released a few days later.

 Bhalji Pendharkar released Savitri (1936) in Marathi.
 In 1937, Savitri was produced in Hindi directed by Franz Osten.
 Sathyavaan Savithiri (1933), Savithri (1941) by Y. V. Rao were also made during British rule in India.